safesoftware/fmeflow-cli/README.md

 A great resource for adding new structs to represent JSON returned from FME Server is this [JSON to Go converter](https://mholt.github.io/json-to-go/) which will create a Go struct for you from a JSON sample.

+## Releasing a new version

+There is a github action that will run when a new release is created that will build the binary for 5 different platforms and automatically add them to the release as assets.

 ## Acknowledgments

 * Created using [cobra](https://github.com/spf13/cobra)